Galts-Gulch/avarice/docs/index.md

 Feature Highlight
 -----------------

--   Can utilize a list of multiple indicators to trade off for more secure trade decisions.
+-   Can utilize a list of multiple indicators to trade off either combined or independently without a need to run separate software instances.
 -   Separate WebSocket API connections for private and public interactions.
 -   Can resume at next candle.